 Where are you located?
-I teach out of my house which is in West Lethbridge in Ridgewood at 45 Coachwood Road West.
+I teach in my home which is in West Lethbridge in Ridgewood at 45 Coachwood Road West.
 Click here for a map and directions!

 Are the lessons private or in groups?
 I teach each student privately, but would like to have occasional group classes to reinforce concepts that we haven’t focused on enough, provide a small and low-stress performance environment, and encourage students to meet one another.

 What can I learn to play?
-Whatever you would like.
+Lots of different things, but students need to understand that learning to read music is crucial to making you an independent musician.
 Since most of my students are quite young, I usually choose a book series that will suit them and we work through the beginning basics with that and supplement it with other pieces in which the student shows an interest.
 If you’d like to work towards the Royal Conservatory pieces, I have experience all the way to grade 10, so we can also take that route.
 If you would like to learn to accompany yourself on the piano while you sing, we can also do that!
+The key is practise.

 Do I need a piano?
 Yes, but I understand there are limitations.
-If you are just starting out, it is acceptable to use a keyboard.
+If you are just starting out, it is acceptable to use a keyboard for a few months.
 Weighted keys are important (so they feel like a real piano), as are touch sensitive keys (so you can play different volume levels), but these can wait a year if you’d like to make sure your student is committed to piano lessons before you make a big purchase.
 Long and McQuade on 8th Street South in Lethbridge can help you purchase an appropriate keyboard for a beginner student, or an affordable electric piano.

 What else do I need?
 A book bag is very handy to keep all of your books together, and I will let you know other materials before we start lessons.